MaxBittker/MaxBittker.github.io/src/pages/making-sandspiel/index.md

 Firebase cloud functions have worked really well to handle demand (average 2 requests per second on the peak day of the launch)

-There were times while debugging when I was really just wished I was writing a http server with a redis instance and dumping the files into a directory.
+There were times while debugging when I was really just wished I was writing a http server with a redis instance and a directory full of files, with nothing hidden behind proprietary services.
 But I don't want to be on the hook for availability and server management - especially when the [other things](https://twitter.com/NYT_first_said) running on my VPS are already fragile, stateful, and ad hoc.
 Firebase was harder to debug and run adhoc scripts against, but I don't have to think about it now that the service is deployed, and it's cheap enough and reliable.
 Running the game for all of January cost about \$15, and 99% of that was "firestore reads" which I haven't tried to optimize for.
 I expect that at the current rate of traffic, it will be sustainable for me to keep running for quite a while.

 ### Community

-A couple thousand people play with Sandspiel every day now!
-The upload boards get spammed with all kinds of nonsense, and it warms my heart to see people playing and interacting, for the most part.
-The playerbase skews pretty young, and uploads are filled with memes, kids promoting their tiktok accounts, and general nonsense.
+A (couple thousand)[https://simpleanalytics.io/sandspiel.club] people play with Sandspiel every day now!
+The upload boards get spammed with all kinds of nonsense, but it warms my heart to see people playing and interacting and having fun, for the most part.
+The playerbase skews pretty young, and uploads are filled with memes, kids promoting their tiktok accounts, etc etc.

 People have uploaded sophisticated rube goldberg reactions,